 Of course, there are cultural, historical and economic reasons why workplaces in certain countries function the way they do.
 And perhaps Indians are ready to commit more to work than many other people.

-But is unending commitment to work a good thing?
+But is an unending commitment to work a good thing?

 – Sidin Vadukut (livemint.com) – Original Author’s page